About the Library

 House and Senate Committees A listing of House and Senate Committees and their materials from FDSys.
 It is obvious from some committee titles that work is conducted on issues of social welfare, while for others it is not so obvious.
 More resources can be found on the committee websites themselves: Senate committee websites and House committee websites.

 White House Office of Management and Budget.
-Within this office, which "assists the President in the preparation of the Federal budget and in managing its execution by the agencies", lies the Office of Regulatory and Information Affairs.
+Within the White House is this office, which "assists the President in the preparation of the Federal budget and in managing its execution by the agencies", as well as the Office of Regulatory and Information Affairs.
 Among their responsibilities is to review federal regulations.

 Congressional Research Service, the research arm of Congress.
 These reports provide a background for upcoming legislation or a current topic of interest.
 There is no one, public source for them.
 The University of North Texas CRS collection, the Federation of American Scientists (go to Miscellaneous Topics), and the Thurgood Marshall Law Library are three of the organizations that gather and host these reports.
 Another list is from the Dudley Knox Library, Naval Postgraduate School.

 Department, Agency and Bureau Resources (selected)